 - Dogs either exhibited exclusively in classes specially exempted by The Royal Kennel Club Board or in special classes sanctioned by the Board. - b.
 Hounds belonging to recognised packs.

-ROYAL KENNEL CLUB REGULATIONS FOR THE REGISTRATION AND MAINTENANCE OF TITLE OF SOCIETIES, BRANCHES AND BREED COUNCILS AND THE AFFILIATION OF AGRICULTURAL SOCIETIES AND MUNICIPAL AUTHORITIES c.
-A Royal Kennel Club licence is issued to the designated society only and it is non transferable under any circumstances.
+ROYAL KENNEL CLUB REGULATIONS FOR THE REGISTRATION AND MAINTENANCE OF TITLE OF SOCIETIES, BRANCHES AND BREED COUNCILS AND THE AFFILIATION OF AGRICULTURAL SOCIETIES AND MUNICIPAL AUTHORITIES

 5. General